Kyung-hwa Choi-ahoi: Life

-Choi-ahoi came to Germany in 1991 to attend University, first in Trier and Mainz, where she started with studies in art history, philosophy and Latin.
-In 1994 she changed universities as well as her major: Choi-ahoi enrolled in art classes at the University of Fine Arts of Hamburg with KP Brehmer, Werner Büttner and Fritz W. Kramer.
-Her last name is a pseudonym, a pun which plays with the status of the city of Hamburg as an important harbor city, because Hamburg became her first home in Germany.
+Choi-ahoi went to Germany in 1991 to attend university, first in Trier and Mainz, where she started with studies in art history, philosophy and Latin.
+In 1994 she changed universities and her major: she enrolled in art classes at the University of Fine Arts of Hamburg with KP Brehmer, Werner Büttner and Fritz W. Kramer.
+Her last name is a pseudonym, a pun that plays with Hamburg’s status as an important harbor city, because Hamburg was her first home in Germany.
 In 1998 she completed a stage design internship at the Thalia Theater in Hamburg in the production Blau in Blau (Blue in Blue), directed by Stefan Moskov.
-From 1999 to 2000 she spent a semester abroad on an Erasmus scholarship at the Academy of Fine Arts Vienna with Franz Graf.
+From 1999 to 2000, she spent a semester abroad on an Erasmus scholarship at the Academy of Fine Arts Vienna with Franz Graf.

 In 2001, Choi-ahoi was awarded the Karl H. Ditze Prize in Hamburg for her diploma work.
 From 2001 to 2003, after graduating, she completed postgraduate studies with Werner Büttner.
 Since 2011, Choi-ahoi has been working as a university lecturer alongside her own artistic work, initially as a lecturer in drawing at the Hamburg University of Applied Sciences, Faculty of Design, Media and Information.
 In 2015 she accepted a professorship for drawing at the University of the Arts Bremen in the master studio of the School of Visual Combinations, which artistically combines the fields of typography, drawing, editorial design and publishing.

 She is married to a former fellow student from her years at the University of Fine Arts in Hamburg, the Greek painter Nikos Valsamakis.
 She lives in Hamburg and Berlin.

 Works

-Kyung-hwa Choi-ahoi's work combines the elements of drawing and recording to create an art form of its own.
+Kyung-hwa Choi-ahoi's work combines elements of drawing and recording to create an art form of its own.
 "From an early age, she combined drawings with poetic journaling—a practice she has continued to this day", wrote the German art historian Belinda Grace Gardner.
 "The diary drawings that have become her trademark have been emerging since the first semester, when she began to produce drawings on five to ten A4 sheets of paper every day."